Metropolitan State University of Denver

 Metropolitan State University of Denver (MSU Denver or Metro State) is a public university in Denver, Colorado, United States.
 It is located on the Auraria Campus, along with the University of Colorado Denver and the Community College of Denver, in downtown Denver, adjacent to Speer Boulevard and Colfax Avenue.
-MSU Denver had an enrollment of 16,345 undergraduate students in the fall of 2023.
+In the fall 2025 semester, MSU Denver had an enrollment of 17,111 undergraduate students and 1,225 graduate students.